 These two goals might sound the same, but they are not.

 Make sure people connect securely to your form page

-Since your regular web site pages are probably insecure, you need to make sure that the links to your secure form page are absolute links starting with the prefix “https://”.
+Since your regular web site pages may be insecure, you need to make sure that the links to your secure form page are absolute links starting with the prefix “https://.”
 This will ensure that anyone clicking on these links will be taken to your form page on a secure connection.

 Wrong Links: Relative links are not recommended because, if the user is on an insecure page of your site, relative links will always take them to insecure versions of the destination page.
 So relative links like the following should be avoided:

 Correct Links: Absolute links will ensure a secure connection by specifying that SSL must be used via the link prefix “https://.”
 For example: